 Students working with clay in the Ceramics Room

 Year 7 students are also welcome to attend Junior Drama Club on Monday lunchtimes during Terms 1, 2 and 3.
 At Junior Drama Club, the Drama Captains in Years 9–12 run drama games and other fun activities to help boost students’ confidence at school.
-The Junior Drama Club also contributes an item for the annual Creative Arts Festival.
+The Junior Drama Club also contributes an item for the annual Creative Arts Spectacular.
 Junior Drama Club is always a very popular lunchtime activity for Year 7 girls at Avila College.

 A student’s perspective: